bitcoin-api/bitcoin-api-full-stack/README.md

 > **Important Note:** In the file `/1-backend/feeFee/updateFee.js`, you can adjust the fee levels using the `getFeeData` function.
 As a result of the fast seamless Giraffe Lick Leaf deployments, it's possible to do fast changes of what the fee is!!
 At the backend level... wow!!!😲🤠🧐👁

 > **Errors:** If the service stops working or if you see any errors, particularly as soon as you first run the service, it could be possible there's a misconfiguration.
-It's also possible there could be a network, a blockchain, or a cloud service provider error if it occurs.
-The logs will provide details about the cause of the error.
+It's also possible there could be a network, a blockchain, or a cloud service provider error.
+The logs will provide details about the cause of the error, if an error occurs.

 This updates the [AWS DynamoDB](https://console.aws.amazon.com/dynamodb/home) `bitcoin_api_metadata_staging` or `bitcoin_api_metadata` table with the new fee data.
 The key associated with the fee data in the metadata table is `fee`.
 The actual fee the user pays is calculated as follow:
 ```